Open-Up/openup02_02/english/goals_questions.md

 Q1 : Why are the seas rising ?

-Q2 : WHat consequences will it have ?
+Q2 : What consequences will it have ?

-Q3 : List previous sea level variations from the artile.
+Q3 : List previous sea level variations from the article.

 ### Syria civil war

-Q1 : Explain Shia / sunnits difference.
+Q1 : Explain Shia / Sunnis difference.

-Q2 : What the neightbor Sunny village did ?
+Q2 : What the neighbor Sunny village did ?

 Q3 : How the siege evolved ?